Keewano Unity SDK

 • Player spends 100 Crystals to buy a sword → Virtual Economy (see In-Game Balance)

-The Two IAP Methods
+The Two IAP Steps

-1. ReportInAppPurchase - Track the Monetary Transaction
+Step 1: ReportInAppPurchase - Track the Monetary Transaction

 Use KeewanoSDK.ReportInAppPurchase() to log the real-money purchase event.

-// After server validation
+// After server validation - pass price already converted to USD cents

 KeewanoSDK.ReportInAppPurchase(productId, priceInUsdCents);